Kapinko/simple-async-cache/README.md

 simple-async-cache
 ==================

-A simple asynchronous cache that can utilize multiple storage backends.
+A simple asynchronous cache for node that can utilize multiple storage backends.